fulviort/fulviort/README.md

-- 👋 Hi, I’m Fulvio Rodríguez,
+- 👋 Hi, I’m Fulvio Rodríguez.
-- I am an accountant, currenty working as financial advisor/analyst.
+- 📚 I am an accountant, currenty working as financial advisor/analyst.
 - 👀 I am a learning addict, i like some topics like technology, science, finance and many other stuff.
-- 🌱 I’m currently learning to be a backend developer.
+- 🌱 I’m currently learning about programming in general, so far i enjoy backend the most.
 - 💞️ I’m looking to collaborate on any project that can provide me knowledge.
 - 📫 You can contact me by email: fulviort@hotmail.com